 More details on the DadGear Backpack Diaper Bag.
 Then there is the clamshell opening (See video below for this feature).
 You can lay the main compartment out flat to get to the clothes or gear you need.
 We like that you can see everything so easily.

 Storage pockets abound in the two front zippered sections and on the sides.
 You can fit large water bottles or smaller baby bottles in two insulated side zip pockets too.
 Diapers can be stored in the smaller top compartment for easy access.

 The DadGear backpack includes a changing pad, key loop, stroller strap and light colored interior for easy viewing.
-At $95.87, DadGear certainly isn’t the least expensive diaper bag backpack on the market, but we think the features and quality make it worth the cost.
+At Out of stock, DadGear certainly isn’t the least expensive diaper bag backpack on the market, but we think the features and quality make it worth the cost.

 And our readers agree.
 Dads tell us they love the no-nonsense design and guy-friendly look (although with over 20 fabric choices, you can find the perfect color).
 It’s especially useful for more than one child–it holds quite a bit more than conventional diaper totes on the market.

 So what’s not to like?
 Some folks complained that the straps aren’t wide enough for their comfort.
 Others noted it seemed heavy at almost three pounds (2.6 lbs. to be exact)—when you fill it with gear, it isn’t light weight.
 Overall, however, complaints are few and far between.
 We highly recommend the DadGear Backpack Diaper Bag.

 Best Tote Diaper Bag.
 Okay, you need more than a basic bag—but you don’t want to spend the equivalent of a used car price on a diaper bag?
 Our readers love the Skip Hop line of bags.
 The brand offers a dozen different designs, but our favorite is the Skip Hop Duo ($47.99).